Brewing Black Tea with Milk: Do You Add It First or Last?

 Instructions:

-1. Boil water and brew your tea to your preferred strength.
+1. Boil water and steep tea for 3–5 minutes, depending on strength.

 Our Pick